-She has always had a passion for helping others.
+Ms. McGhee has always had a passion for helping others.
 She embraces the saying, “The purpose of life, is a life of purpose”.
 She has always sought work that allowed her to fulfill her purpose of giving back, as a means of gratitude for God’s many blessings.
 She was intentional in earning degrees in a Social Work and Public Health because those two educational backgrounds afforded her the opportunity to help empower people to improve their quality of life.
-She wanted to invest in an education that would allow her to address issues like health disparities among undeserved populations and providing innovative options to address mental health challenges.
+She wanted to invest in an education that would allow her to address issues like health disparities among underserved populations and provide innovative options to address mental health challenges.

 All of her past employment has been in fields that allowed her to directly impact the lives of others.
 The fulfillment she receives from her employment is as important as the pay.
 Being an entrepreneur and providing services that improve the physical and mental health of others is the perfect combination.
 Being able to earn a living and provide a service that changes lives is a blessing that she does not take for granted.